The Bizarre and Beautiful Chewbacca

 In 1950, the Davisons commissioned the renovation and restoration of the house, adding to it the museum for storing and exhibiting their print collection, parts of which they had donated to the university over the previous two decades.
 The house has been described as an important example of Romantic Classicism in American architecture.

 The building itself is one thing, but the various decorative elements are something else entirely.
-There is extensive information (very well hidden, for some reason) on the DAC website if you are interested in a more in-depth review.
-(See links below.)
 There are some really interesting techniques used around the building and here’s a tidbit you may find hard to believe – The trompe-l’oeil features of the staircase and the hall, as well as the marble floor in the conservatory, are duplicated in the American Wing at the Metropolitan Museum of Art in New York.

 So take that, Museums You’ve Actually Heard Of.